eugestumm/eugestumm.github.io/cv_updater/teaching.md

 ## Workshop

-- **How to Create StoryMaps Using Leaflet and OpenStreetMaps.**, University of Miami, 2025
+- **How to Create StoryMaps Using Leaflet and OpenStreetMaps**, University of Miami, 2025
   Supervised by Dr. Shai Cohen
   Workshop ministered in SPA 310 — Sephardic Literature.
 - **How to Use CollectionBuilder**, University of Miami, 2025